dd32/td-gh-ex/readme.txt

 * Set amount of posts for each category
 * Order posts by date or name

-Parent and subcategories are listed the same way.
+Parent and subcategories are listed separately.

 If you want this page to be homepage go to Settings > Reading and select this page as hompepage.

 = Create a link portal =
 To display a list of website links you can install this plugin: https://wordpress.org/plugins/page-links-to

-While creating a post you can add the URL (website) of your choice.
+While creating a post you can set a redirect to an URL (website) of your choice.

-When you click the post link in frontend it will redirect you to this URL (so the post will not open).
+When you click the post link in the frontend of your website it will redirect you to this URL (so the post will not open).

 = Search bar title =
 You can change the search bar title via WordPress Dashboard > Appearance > Customize.

-= Browser support =
-The knowledgebase might not display properly in IE8 and older because I have used CSS selector "nth-of-type".

 == Copyright ==
 = Fonts =